 When you decide to get help, remember you are not alone, lots of other teenagers who self-harm have made the same decision and many have been helped to stop hurting themselves.
 One of the best ways to get help is finding someone to talk to and trust.
 This could be a parent, brother, sister, grandparent, friend, school health nurse, teacher, social worker, school counsellor, youth worker.
 Your doctor could refer you to a self-harm nurse, counsellor or psychologist if you say you need someone to talk to.
-Many schools have youth workers that come into the school, you may want to speak with them.
-There is also The Web project or Health drop in.
+Many schools also have wellbeing workers.

-Confidential phone line offering young people advice on all sorts of problems.
-Freephone 0800 1111 (24 hours) or write to CHILDLINE, FREEPOST 1111
+Childline confidential phone line offering young people advice on all sorts of problems.
+Freephone 0800 1111 (24 hours)